Skip to main content

 Fibro Muscles Fatigue Faster

-Study participants were asked to contract the large shoulder muscles in the upper back until they gave away to fatigue.
+Study participants contracted the large shoulder muscles in the upper back on each side (the trapezius) until it gave away to fatigue.
 Healthy subjects kept the contraction for almost five minutes, but patients only sustained it for two minutes.
+The amount of effort exerted by both groups was the same, so why do fibromyalgia muscles give out faster?

 Muscles are made up of a multitude of fibers or individual motor units.
 When a muscle is contracted, the fibers operate like shift workers to share the load.
 Some fibers work for a while, then others take their place.
 This trade-off of activity is a healthy way to prevent burnout within a muscle.
 However, MTPs in a muscle prevents it from successfully sharing the workload.
 Pain also interferes with this process.3